sparanoid/relative-url/readme.txt

 == Upgrade Notice ==

+= 0.0.7
+* Compatibility check for 3.6, nothing new, just bump version to tell everyone this plugin still works.

 = 0.0.6 =
 * Update donate link, If you like this plugin, please consider buying me a cup of coffee.